Buhari’s security team clash with Oyegun’s aides

 As part of the President’s security protocol, the advanced team were at Eagles Square, the venue of the APC convention holding today, June 23, 2018 to secure the area before he arrives.

-According Vanguard, Oyegun’s men, who arrived the venue around 2:00pm tried to force themselves and were resisted by the President’s advanced team, leading to a fight.
+According to Vanguard, Oyegun’s men, who arrived the venue around 2:00pm tried to force themselves and were resisted by the President’s advance team, leading to a fight.

-This prompted the other presidential details to come to the rescue of their personnel ad succeeded in pushing Oyegun’s men out of the venue, refusing them entry.
+This prompted the other presidential details to come to the rescue of their personnel and succeeded in pushing Oyegun’s men out of the venue, refusing them entry.

-Also, SaharaReporters released a footage showing some delegates in a heated argument while President Buhari was making speech.
+Also, SaharaReporters released a footage showing some delegates in a heated argument while President Buhari was making a speech.

 Former Edo state governor, Adams Oshiomhole has been confirmed as the national chairman of the All Progressives Congress (APC).

-Oshiomhole was unopposed after all other candidates for same position dropped their interest for the position.
+Oshiomhole was unopposed after all other candidates for same position dropped their interests.

 Nine other candidates were also elected unopposed as excos of the ruling party.